dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 export class CommentsModule { }
 ```

-We'll need to import the `CoreModule` so we can utilize its exported `FormsModule` and `LoadingComponent`.
+We'll need to import the `CoreModule` so we can utilize its exported `FormsModule`, `LoadingComponent`, and `ErrorComponent`.
 We also need to access our configuration from the `environment.ts` file.
-Comments use Firebase's realtime database, so let's import the `AngularFireModule` and `AngularFireDatabaseModule` as well as our two components: `CommentsComponent` and `CommentFormComponent`.
+Comments use Firebase's Cloud Firestore database, so let's import the `AngularFireModule` and `AngularFirestoreModule` as well as our two components: `CommentsComponent` and `CommentFormComponent`.

 When we add `AngularFireModule` to the @NgModule's `imports` array, we'll call its `initializeApp()` method, passing in our Firebase configuration.
 Both of our components should already be in the `declarations` array, but we'll also need to add `CommentsComponent` to the `exports` array so that other components from other modules can use it.